flapjack/zermelo/README.md

 ### Class methods

-Classes that include `Sandstorm::Record` have the following class methods made available to them.
+Classes that include `Zermelo::Record` have the following class methods made available to them.

 |Name                     | Arguments     | Returns |
 |-------------------------|---------------|---------|